Better and Faster Access

 Why isn’t my pathology or diagnostic imaging report listed in My Health Record?

-From mid-2026, pathology and diagnostic imaging reports must be shared to My Health Record by default, unless the provider has an extension, or an exception applies.
+Currently, some pathology and diagnostic imaging reports are not uploaded to My Health Record.
+Changes are expected to transition into effect throughout 2026, so that your results must be shared to My Health Record by default, unless the provider has an extension, or an exception applies.

 In some situations, information may not be uploaded, if an exception applies, such as: